 A grade of W will be recorded for each withdrawal without extenuating circumstances.
-Courses marked W do not count in GPA calculations, but do count in Tuition Surcharge calculations for undergraduate students and attempted hour calculations for all undergraduate and graduate students.
+Courses marked W do not count in GPA calculations, but do count in attempted hour calculations for all undergraduate and graduate students.

 Students who experience serious, documented extenuating circumstances (personal or medical crisis or military deployment) may request a withdrawal for extenuating circumstances.
 The Dean of Students Office is responsible for developing and communicating standards and procedures in conjunction with the Colleges that govern these decisions (see UNC Charlotte Academic Procedure: Cancellation of Enrollment and Effects of Withdrawal from Courses).
 The student must submit the request during the term the crisis begins.
 If approved, a grade of WE will be recorded for each course.
-Courses marked WE do not count in GPA or Tuition Surcharge calculations, but do count in attempted hour calculations.
+Courses marked WE do not count in GPA calculations, but do count in attempted hour calculations.
 If not approved, the student may appeal to the appropriate office (see UNC Charlotte Academic Procedure: Cancellation of Enrollment and Effects of Withdrawal from Courses).